Memory leak in React JS application

 const listener = () => {

-window.addEventListener('click', listener)
+window.addEventListener('click', listener);

 return () => {

-window.removeEventListener('click', listener)
+window.removeEventListener('click', listener);

-}, [])
+}, []);

-Another example of clearing up the timer functions
+Another example of clearing timer functions:

 useEffect(() => {